alikureishy/AI-isolation/README.md

             break
 ```

-##### Board Evaluation Functions
+##### Board Evaluation Functions & Anaysis

 Due to the exponential nature of game tree exploration, memory and time constraints can be limiting.
 It is therefore usually infeasible to explore very deep into the tree on any turn.
 In this scenario, heuristics to *quantify the advantage that a given board configuration confers to the given player, relative to other board configurations*, can be helpful at approximating the best choice among possible moves for that player.

 The effectiveness of the heuristic can be the differentiating factor for winning or losing the game.

-Therefore, several different mechanisms have been explored here, with a brief analysis of the performance of each.
+Different mechanisms have been explored below, with a brief analysis of the performance of each of these heuristics against a set of very simple/primitive heuristics.
+A `tournament.py` script is used to evaluate this effectiveness by measuring the relative performance of the given heuristic in a round-robin tournament against several other pre-defined heuristics, each using both minimax search and alphabeta pruning (as well as a random player/agent).
+The heuristic in question, however, is measured using time-limited Iterative Deepening and the custom_score heuristic you wrote.

+The performance of time-limited iterative deepening search is hardware dependent (faster hardware is expected to search deeper than slower hardware in the same amount of time).
+The script controls for these effects by also measuring the baseline performance of an agent called "ID_Improved" that uess Iterative Deepening and the improved_score heuristic from `sample_players.py`.
+Your goal is to develop a heuristic such that Student outperforms ID_Improved.

+The tournament opponents are listed below.
+(See also: sample heuristics and players defined in sample_players.py)

+- Random: An agent that randomly chooses a move each turn.
+- MM_Null: CustomPlayer agent using fixed-depth minimax search and the null_score heuristic
+- MM_Open: CustomPlayer agent using fixed-depth minimax search and the open_move_score heuristic
+- MM_Improved: CustomPlayer agent using fixed-depth minimax search and the improved_score heuristic
+- AB_Null: CustomPlayer agent using fixed-depth alpha-beta search and the null_score heuristic
+- AB_Open: CustomPlayer agent using fixed-depth alpha-beta search and the open_move_score heuristic
+- AB_Improved: CustomPlayer agent using fixed-depth alpha-beta search and the improved_score heuristic

 ###### Win-Lose score (winlose_score())